-Provisional Members applying for Full or Associate Membership require at least one mentor, but can have more than one.
+Provisional Members applying for Full or Associate Membership require at least one mentor but can have more than one.
 It is recognized that employment opportunities and other events may affect the ability of a mentor to remain familiar with an applicant's work progression.
 If, during the mentored experience period, an applicant's mentor is no longer able to fulfill their mentorship role, the applicant may change mentors and submit a new additional Mentoring Agreement to the OPFA.

-Mentors of Provisional Members must be registered forestry professionals in Canada who are familiar with the Provisional Member's forestry related work.
+Mentors of Provisional Members must be Full, Associate, Inactive or Life Members of the OPFA, or other registered forestry professionals in Canada who are familiar with the Provisional Member's forestry related work.
 It is suggested that mentors be familiar with a Provisional Member's forestry work for at least 4-6 months.